 Hannah Rodabaugh is a poet, essayist, and writing teacher who lives in Boise, Idaho.
 She holds an MA from Miami University and an MFA from Naropa University.

-She is the author of With Words: Verse in Concordance (dancing girl press), We Traced The Shape Of Our Loss To See Your Face (Angel House Press), and We Don’t Bury Our Dead When Our Dead Are Animals (Another New Calligraphy), a collection of Pushcart-nominated ecological elegies.
+She is the author of Lost Cathedral (Forthcoming, 2025, Portage Poetry Series / Cornerstone Press / University of Wisconsin), The Leonids, With Words: Verse in Concordance (dancing girl press), We Traced The Shape Of Our Loss To See Your Face (Angel House Press), and We Don’t Bury Our Dead When Our Dead Are Animals (Another New Calligraphy), a Pushcart-nominated collection of ecological elegies.

 Her poetry was included in the Boise Art Museum as part of the year-long exhibit Tall Tales: Narratives From The Permanent Collection and in the Boise City Archives as part of their COVID Community Collection.
 You can read about the process of creating poetry for the exhibit in an interview at Greenbelt Magazine.
 She has poetry forthcoming as part of a public art project for the Eagle Art Stop Program.

 She was a 2020 Artist-in-Residence for Surel’s Place, a 2019 Artist-in-Residence for Oregon Caves National Monument, a 2019 Artist-in-Residence for Snake River Birds of Prey National Conservation Area, a 2018 Artist-in-Residence for Boise Public Library, and a 2017 Artist-in-Residence for Craters of the Moon National Monument.
 You can hear excerpts from poetry she wrote at Craters of the Moon here.
-Recent residencies include The Rice Place in OR, and Sou’wester Arts in WA
+Recent residencies included The Rice Place in OR, Sou’wester Arts in WA, and the Whiteley Center (University of Washington) in WA.

 She’s received grants from the COVID Cultural Commissioning Fund, the Idaho Commission on the Arts, and the Alexa Rose Foundation, among others.
 She is a 2024 Literature Fellowship recipient for the Idaho Commission on the Arts.

-She’ s performed her poetry at over 80 readings across Idaho and the West.
+She’s performed her poetry at over 90 readings across the United States.
 Recent readings include the Death Rattle Writer Festival’s 9th anniversary showcase, the Pacific Northwest Poets Showcase at the Storyfort literary festival, the MING Studios 7 O’Clock Reading Series, on KRBX Radio Boise as part of The Poetry Show and the Stray Theater Variety Show, the Lit Youngstown First Wednesday Series, the Idaho Botanical Garden’s BLOOM Summer Reading Series, and as part of the CCC Fund Community Showcase at the Velma V. Morrison Center for Performing Arts.

-She is an English instructor in the Intensive English Program at Boise State University and a creative writing instructor for Catalyst Arts Collaborative and The Cabin, Idaho’s only literary center.
-She was previously a co-organizer for both Ghosts & Projectors: A Poetry Reading Series and Voices of the Earth, a yearly Earth Day reading series hosted through Boise State University’s Department of Sustainability.
-She has volunteered as a judge for the Scholastic Art & Writing Awards, the Wassmuth Center for Human Rights, and the Alexa Rose Foundation and previously wrote book reviews for [PANK].
+She is an English instructor at Boise State University and the College of Western Idaho and a creative writing instructor for Catalyst Arts Collaborative and The Cabin, Idaho’s only literary center.
+She was a co-organizer for both Ghosts & Projectors: A Poetry Reading Series and Voices of the Earth, a yearly Earth Day reading series hosted through Boise State University’s Department of Sustainability.
+She has volunteered as a judge for Poetry Out Loud Idaho, the Scholastic Art & Writing Awards, the Wassmuth Center for Human Rights, and the Alexa Rose Foundation and wrote book reviews for [PANK].
 Previously, she taught at Naropa University, Miami University, Community College of Denver, Front Range Community College, and the Idaho Botanical Garden.

 Her work is often hybrid, multidisciplinary, ecopoetic, or ekphrastic.
-She is working on a collection that humanizes conservation issues surrounding the loss of habitat and biodiversity during the Anthropocene.
-Her interests include environmental art and writing, soundscape ecology (bioacoustics), birding, caving, native plants, habitat conservation and restoration, musicology, and herstory.
+Her forthcoming poetry collection humanizes conservation issues surrounding the loss of habitat and biodiversity during the Anthropocene.
+Her current project is a collection that makes the invisible visible through the lens of themes like plant poaching and microplastics.
+Her interests include environmental art and writing, soundscape ecology (bioacoustics), birding, caving, plants, habitat restoration, musicology, and herstory.